-Despite being launched in early 2018, the Ryze Tello is still one of the most popular toy drones around, and has been parked at the top our best cheap drones ranking for some time.
+Despite being launched in early 2018, the Ryze Tello is still one of the most popular toy drones around, and has been parked at the top our best cheap drones ranking and best beginner drone guide for some time.

 The Tello is powered by DJI, which means it packs the same tech you'll find in today's very best drones.
 It comes in three versions, all of which use the same aircraft body type, are equally easy to fly and can be programmed using Scratch – MIT's coding system for kids.
 In addition to the standard version (which we're reviewing here), there's also the Tello EDU which can be coded using Python and Swift as well as Scratch, and the Tello Iron Man Edition which comes in a livery that matches the iconic Marvel hero and gives you playable missions via a customised version of the Tello app.

 Before we start, a quick but important note on drone regulations.
 Because this is a camera done, you will need to obtain an Operator ID before you can legally fly it outdoors (check out our UK drone regulations guide or read the CAA rules before you take off).

 - Need something even simpler?
 Here are the best kids drones

 - Browse the best GoPros (for action closer to the ground)

 - DJI FPV drone review: experience the thill of first-person flight

 The Tello's body is made from a sturdy plastic and its four propeller arms are fixed in place.
 The propellers themselves are protected by removeable guards and the Tello quickly shuts down its motors if its unable to continue flying after a collision.

 Without a controller as standard, most pilots will be flying the Tello via the app – though it is also compatible with dual-stick, Bluetooth controllers, such those found on the PlayStation or Xbox.
 Fortunately, the app is well put together and far easier to use than many of the others which accompany similarly priced aircraft.